oceanprotocol/ocean.py/README_ocean-lib-developers.md

 1. **Compile** the contracts into ABIs etc
 1. **Deploy** the contracts to {local, rinkeby, mainnet}
 1. **Test** ocean-lib-py

-It uses the help of [Brownie](https://eth-brownie.readthedocs.io).
-Brownie is only needed for developing the library, not using it.
+1. (Along the way) **Debug** at the contract or py level.

+These steps are detailed below.
+But first, installation.

 ## Installation

+We use [Brownie](https://eth-brownie.readthedocs.io) to help in compiling, deploying, testing, and debugging.
+It's not needed for *using* ocean-lib-py.

 [Install Brownie](https://medium.com/@iamdefinitelyahuman/getting-started-with-brownie-part-1-9b2181f4cb99).
 It can be tricky; [here's steps](https://github.com/trentmc/brownie-instrs/blob/master/README_install.md) that I followed.